Halle suspect confesses to Yom Kippur shooting | DW | 11.10.2019

 The suspect in the synagogue attack, Stephan B., has confessed to the shooting in the eastern German city of Halle.
 He cited anti-Semitic and right-wing extremist motives for the attack.

-The 27-year-old has confessed to the attack at the synagogue in Halle which left two dead, during a lengthy meeting with German investigators, according to Germany's federal prosecutor's office on Friday.
+The 27-year-old suspect has confessed to the attack at the synagogue in Halle that left two dead, Germany's Federal Prosecutor's Office said on Friday.

-It confirmed earlier reports by German public broadcaster ARD and the dpa news agency.
+During a lengthy meeting with German investigators on Thursday, Stephan B. spoke "very extensively" and admitted that anti-Semitic and right-wing extremist beliefs motivated him to commit the attack, a spokesperson for the Federal Prosecutor's Office said.

+"He gave an extensive confession.
+He confirmed far-right and anti-Semitic motives" for the attack, the spokesman said.

 The suspect made the confession to the judge at Germany's Federal Court of Justice on Thursday evening.